Cook County Attorneys Draft Your Solid Premarital Agreements

 Skokie and Chicago attorneys providing legal protection for your property and assets

 Illinois has enacted the Uniform Premarital Agreement Act.
-The Skokie family lawyers at M. Scott Gordon & Associates are experienced in drafting premarital agreements protecting our clients’ rights and their fair share of marital property.
+The Skokie family lawyers at Gordon & Perlut, LLC are experienced in drafting premarital agreements protecting our clients’ rights and their fair share of marital property.

 Prospective spouses may have a premarital agreement prepared addressing the following issues:

 - each party’s rights and obligations regarding any property belonging to either or both of them, regardless of when it was acquired or where it is located;

 - the right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of or otherwise manage and control property, such as the marital residence;

 - property division upon separation, marital dissolution, death or the occurrence or nonoccurrence of any other event;

 - the modification or elimination of spousal support;

 - the making of a will, trust or other arrangement to carry out the provisions of the agreement;